ellysh/video-game-bots/ExtraTechniques/output-device-emulation.md

 2. Open the serial port with the `OpenPort` function.

-3. Send command to the Arduino board to type "Hello world!" string.
-The `SendArduino` sends this command.
+3. Send command to the Arduino board to type the "Hello world!" string.
+The `SendArduino` function encapsulates algorithm of sending this command.

 4. Close the serial port with the `ClosePort` function.